ZESTLIFE GAP COVER

-A problem medical aid members face is that surgeons, anaesthetists and other specialists often charge substantially more than medical aid rates.
+All medical aid members face the problem that surgeons, anaesthetists and other specialists frequently charge more than the amount covered by their medical aid.
 When this occurs, you as the medical aid member becomes liable to pay for the shortfall.

 OPTIONAL EXTRA COVER

-In addition to the cover described you also have the option to boost your cancer and dentistry cover.
-These extended cover options address the two most substantial funding shortfall risks that all medical aid members face.
-We therefore encourage you to study the extended cancer and dentistry cover benefits and consider protecting your dependents and yourself from these risks.
+In addition to the cover described you also have the option to boost your cancer cover.
+This extended cover option address the most substantial funding shortfall risk that all medical aid members face.
+We therefore encourage you to study the extended cancer cover benefit and consider protecting your dependents and yourself from this risk.
 Please refer to our brochure for full details.

 How much does it cost?

 The policy is underwritten by Guardrisk Insurance Company Ltd. FSP 75.